movim/movim_ynh/README.md

 Movim is a decentralized social network, written in PHP and HTML5 and based on the XMPP standard protocol : https://movim.eu .

-You need a "valid" (example: StartSSL) certificate to use Movim, auto-signed is not allowed.
+It is recommended to use a "valid" certificate to use Movim, auto-signed is sometimes problematic.
+You might want to take a look a StartSSL or Let's Encrypt.

+Currently there is no SSO support (auto login), but we are working hard with edhelas to add this feature :)

 Current Movim version : 0.9 git2015-12-15

 **Installation**

     yunohost app install https://github.com/src386/movim_ynh

+**Upgrade**

+    yunohost app upgrade movim -u https://github.com/src386/movim_ynh

 **Options**